 You can also compare with the information on the EPCs of your neighbouring properties.

-Remember, the Features table on an EPC is just a summary.
-There is much information that a Domestic Energy Assesor records during an assessment that is not indicated on the Features table.
-The Features table should therefore be considered with this in mind.
+There is a significant amount of information that a Domestic Energy Assesor records during an assessment that is not indicated on the Features table.

 This can occur if you have an original building which has then had extensions built at different later dates.
 It might be possible for the Walls and Roofs features to be listed twice or even three times, with different wall types and roof types declared for the different building parts.